end2endzone/end2endzone-hugo/content/blog/2016-01-16-best-way-to-remove-ads-from-hdhomerun-recordings-no-intermediate-file-required.md

   6. Save your modifications to a VirtualDub script file (*.vdscript) file

 ## Video codec selection
 Since we are chaining application one into the other, there is no need to use video codec compression between application.
 Compressing frames between application will only slow down the speed at which each frames are pushed in the chain.
 You computer is more than capable dealing with uncompressed frames even in full HD resolution.
-You also reduce the risk of loosing quality between applications so leave the video compression to &quot;
+You also reduce the risk of loosing quality between applications so leave the video compression to "

-_Uncompressed RGB/YCbCr_&quot;.
+_Uncompressed RGB/YCbCr_".
 The final video compression will occur within Handbrake.

 [![Virtualdub Uncompressed RGB Video Codec Selection](http://www.end2endzone.com/wp-content/uploads/2015/11/Virtualdub-Uncompressed-RGB-Video-Codec-Selection.png)](http://www.end2endzone.com/wp-content/uploads/2015/11/Virtualdub-Uncompressed-RGB-Video-Codec-Selection.png)